-Social equity is experienced when everyone has access to the opportunities necessary to satisfy their essential needs, advance their well-being and achieve their full potential, which
+Social equity is experienced when everyone has access to the opportunities necessary to satisfy their essential needs, advance their well-being and achieve their full potential, which will improve overall health and reduced health

 Improving social equity within a residential setting can be achieved through zoning that enhances social connectivity.
 This tool allows planners to expand access to affordable housing, economic opportunity, as well as other human services such as quality schools.